The insider advice on this page is from one of Wendy’s Trusted Travel Experts for South America: Tom Damon of Southwind

 After taking in the grandeur of the three-mile-wide Perito Moreno Glacier, one of only a few on earth still mysteriously advancing outside the poles as others recede, don crampons and venture up on the glacier itself for a few hours of easygoing, close-up exploration.
 The price is about $200 per person to join a group of ten climbers, or I can arrange a similar glacier walk with a private guide on Viedma Glacier, near El Chalten.

 As an alternative to driving into Paine Park, overnight in Puerto Natales and then board a motorized catamaran to journey through the icy waters of Last Hope Sound, where the scenery is surreal.
 As the sheer walls of Balmaceda Mountain loom ahead, you may hear the boom of ice blocks falling from its glacier.
 At Puerto Toro, disembark to walk through the native forest up to see the lake and the Serrano Glacier.
 Then switch to a Zodiac motorboat to continue winding up the turquoise Serrano River past the Geike and Tyndall glaciers in the distance, then around a cascade to enter Torres del Paine National Park to begin your hike.
 Wildlife sightings along this route may include seals, sea lions, black-necked swans, porpoises, and other Patagonian wildlife.
 Prices for this hike start at about $250 per person to join a group of approximately 12 to 15 people.

 Mid-October through November or mid-March through April.
-Those are shoulder seasons, so there are fewer visitors and the lodges have a quieter, more relaxed ambiance, and there is less traffic.
+Those are shoulder seasons, so there are fewer visitors and the lodges have a quieter, more relaxed ambience, and there is less traffic.
 These are also the best times to spot elusive wildlife such as nandu, guanaco, puma, huemul, and condor.
 The national parks of southern Patagonia have a reputation for changeable windy weather influenced by Antarctica and the continental ice cap, but October and November will feel like spring with snows melting off the high peaks and flowers beginning to bloom.
 In March and April there’s a fall chill in the air, with hillsides beginning to show colors as leaves turn.

 June through September is winter in Patagonia.
 Trails and roads may close due to snow.